bcgov/digital-trust-toolkit/applications/application-mac.md

 ## 1.8.
 Objectives

+MAC TSM describes the following overarching objectives in its Theory of Change Document.
+1) Multi Stakeholder Engagement
+2) Continual Improvement
+3) Driving Change Across the Mining Industry
+4) Credible Performance Reporting

+Specific priorities associated with the above objectives include the following:
 1. Drive continuous enhancement of on-site sustainability performance through strategic approaches.
+2. Drive culture change within national mining industries, establishing processes for regular engagement and collaboration with a diverse set of individuals from national stakeholder and rights holder groups.
-2. Encourage company progress from good practice to excellence via a multi-level rating system, supported by TSM protocols for benchmarking and target setting.
+3. Encourage company progress from good practice to excellence via a multi-level rating system, supported by TSM protocols for benchmarking and target setting.
-3. Enable industry-level monitoring, trend identification, and intervention by using comprehensive TSM reporting data from national mining associations and stakeholders.
+4. Enable industry-level monitoring, trend identification, and intervention by using comprehensive TSM reporting data from national mining associations and stakeholders.

 ## 1.9.
 Principles